Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_02/SPREAD_03.md

 ## Received Teaching

 ::: aside
-"Forgive only when they deserve it or apologize."[^14]
+"Forgive only when they deserve it or apologize."[^14] That, at least, is the norm.
+It is seen as going above and beyond if someone forgives someone who "doesn't deserve it".
+Forgiveness is seen as a thing to obtain and earn in some way, rather than a gift to give.
 :::

 ## Jesus’ Public Words